Provincial Disaster Assistance Program (PDAP)

 of the current PDAP General Claim Guidelines for more details.

-PDAP is available Monday to Friday from 8 a.m. to 5 p.m. to help Saskatchewan residents through their disaster recovery.
+PDAP operates Monday through Friday, from 8 a.m. to 5 p.m., assisting Saskatchewan residents with their disaster recovery needs.

 Mail